batumibiz/oc4/README.md

 - `www/config.php`: change `https` to `http` on line 6.
 - `www/admin/config.php`: change `https` to `http` on lines 6 and 7.

-After these changes, the store will be accessible via http://localhost
+After these changes, the store will be accessible via http://localhost and http://localhost/admin.

 ### Profiling with XDebug
 You can perform detailed profiling using XDebug to analyze the performance of all subsystems and identify bottlenecks.
 To enable this, follow these steps:

-#### Preparation:
 1. **Enable XDebug Settings**: uncomment lines 2-6 in the configuration file `.docker/web/config/xdebug.ini`.
-2. **Rebuild Containers**: run the following command:
+2. **Rebuild Container**: run the following command:
    ```bash
    make down && make build && make up
    ```
 3. **Browser Extension**: you will need a browser extension to trigger profiling (e.g., [Xdebug Helper](https://chromewebstore.google.com/detail/xdebug-helper-by-jetbrain/aoelhdemabeimdhedkidlnbkfhnhgnhm) or similar).
-4. L**og Location**: detailed profiling logs will be saved in the `.docker/log/xdebug` folder
+4. **Log Location**: detailed profiling logs will be saved in the `.docker/log/xdebug` folder
 5. **Analysis Tools**: To analyze the generated logs, use specialized software such as:
    [PhpStorm](https://www.jetbrains.com/phpstorm/), [PHP Profiler for VS Code](https://marketplace.visualstudio.com/items?itemName=DEVSENSE.profiler-php-vscode), [KCachegrind](https://kcachegrind.github.io/html/Home.html), [WinCacheGrind](https://sourceforge.net/projects/wincachegrind/), or similar tools.